Anonymized-authors/FPPBs/README.md

-Source code of the paper "Fair Privacy-Preserving Blueprints from Functional Commitments"
+# Fair Privacy-Preserving Blueprints from Functional Commitments
+Source code of our instantiations of fair privacy-preserving blueprint, privacy-preserving functional encryption, and privacy-preserving functional commitment for inner-product functionality, including the involved non-interactive zero-knowledge proof systems.
+Furthermore,